whiteinge/ok.sh/CONTRIBUTING.md

 ### Development Environment

+There are two ways to quickly create a consistent development environment.
+Although busybox is not completely POSIX compliant it's the closest out-of-box environment that I know of.

-A development environment can be quickly created if you have Docker installed by running `make dev` from the main repo directory.
-This will drop you into a shell with the local directory mounted as a volume.
+- OS X (requires Docker): run `make docker` to drop you into an Alpine/busybox shell with the local directory mounted as a volume.
+- Linux (requires busybox): run `make busybox` to create and populate a directory of busybox symlinks and drop you into a shell with that path set.

 ### POSIX Documentation